 Per the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended, 42 U.S.C.
 5121-5207, EMPG Program funds may be used for all-hazards emergency management operations, staffing, and other day-to-day activities in support of emergency management.
-Proposed staffing activities should be linked to accomplishing the projects and activities outlined in the EMPG Program Work Plan.

-Personnel costs, including salary, overtime, compensatory time off, and associated fringe benefits, are allowable costs with FY 2013 EMPG Program funds.
-These costs must comply with 2 CFR Part §225, Cost Principles for State, Local, and Indian Tribal Governments (Office of Management and Budget [OMB] Circular A-87).
+Personnel costs, including salary, overtime, compensatory time off, and associated fringe benefits, are allowable costs with FY 2015 EMPG Program funds.
+These costs must comply with 2 C.F.R.
+Part 200.